pgEdge/spock/README.md

 Suppose that a running bank account sum contains a balance of $1,000.
 Two transactions "conflict" because they overlap with each from two different multi-master nodes.
 Transaction A is a $1,000 withdrawl from the account.
 Transaction B is also a $1,000 withdrawl from the account.
 The correct balance is $-1,000.
 Our Delta-Apply algorithm fixes this problem and highly conflicting wrkloads with this scenario (like a tpc-c like benchmark) now run correctly at lightning speeds.

-This feature is powerful AND simple in it's implementation as follows:
+This feature is powerful AND simple in its implementation as follows:

   - A small diff patch to PostgreSQL core
     - a very small postgresql licensed patch is applied to a core postgres source tree before building a PG binary.